laravel-enso/documentation/docs/packages/vue-datatable.md

 - `label`, required, string, the column name used in the table header.
 This will be translated if a translation function is available.
 - `data`, required, string, the table + column wherefrom data gets pulled, in the query.
 For example 'users.email'
-- `name`, required, string, the alias for that column's data, given in the select query
+- `name`, required, string, the alias for that column's data, given in the select query.
+Alternatively you may also use here nested properties - see the notes below for more info
 - `enum`, optional, string, the class name of the enumeration used to transform/map the values of that column/attribute.
 For example, you may use this mechanism to show labels instead of integer values, for an attribute that holds the type for a model/table.